Skip navigation

 Course summary

 Language is a fundamental part of what makes us human, but how often do we stop and think about it?
 It’s a crucial tool for us to be able to comprehend and communicate our understanding of the world around us, demanding discipline, observation and imagination.
 Sound interesting?
 If so, our BA (Hons) English Language degree is the right option for you.
 Designed to delve into the varieties and histories of the English language, this course will give you the training you need to understand how the written and spoken word is structured and acquired.
 Analysing the English language from a range of perspectives, you’ll also explore how linguistics vary across regions, and how language helps us to form our identities and influence social change.
+English Language at The University of Salford is part of the interdisciplinary Northern School of Writing at Salford, where students and staff work alongside colleagues in Literature and Creative Writing to expand the possibilities of our subject and enrich lives with literature.
 You will:

 • Appreciate how the study of English language draws on and informs other academic disciplines, such as psychology, sociology, and communication